 - Increasing the profile of the city through promotional partnerships, marketing campaigns and ongoing positive PR

-- Increasing communication between the retail community, and acting as lobbying voice for retail with city authorities and stakeholders (including the council, policing and transport organisations)
+- Increasing communication between the retail community, and acting as lobbying voice for retail with city authorities and stakeholders (including the council, policing and transport)

 The BID is financed by a levy made on the basis of rateable value, and was set up following a successful legal ballot.
 The company is managed by CityCo and the Chief Exec and staff are responsible to the BID board for the delivery of the Business Plan.

-The initiatives delivered are decided by a Board of retailers who meet quarterly.
+The initiatives delivered are decided by a Board of retailers and city stakeholders, who meet quarterly.
 There is also an operating Finance Board and Events & Marketing Group.

-In December 2017 we will be asking BID partners to re-endorse our plan for a prosperous, safe and hugely successful heart of Manchester.
-Businesses will vote again to decide future priorities for a 2018-2022 term.
+In December 2017 we will be asking BID partners to re-endorse our plans for a hugely successful heart of Manchester.
+Businesses will vote again to renew the Manchester BID.

 Since launch, the BID has developed major projects, built effective partnerships and encouraged more and more participation from retailers to maximize value.
 As Manchester grows with its expanding transport infrastructure, new property, public realm and cultural developments, we are harnessing city’s positivity and looking to the future.